Anhusask/STAT-847-/README.md

 # STAT-847-
-This is my STAT-847 course hello
+This is my STAT-847 course